-- [1] CCITT Recommendation Characteristics of distortion and error-rate measuring apparatus for data transmission, Vol. VIII, Rec.
-V.52. - [2] CCITT Recommendation Error performance on an international digital connection forming part of an integrated services digital network, Vol. III, Rec.
+- [1] CCITT Recommendation Designation of international circuits, groups and line links, digital blocks, digital paths, data transmission systems and related information, Vol. IV, Rec.
+M.140. - [2] CCITT Recommendation Characteristics of distortion and error-rate measuring apparatus for data transmission, Vol. VIII, Rec.
+V.52. - [3] CCITT Recommendation Error performance on an international digital connection forming part of an integrated services digital network, Vol. III, Rec.
 G.821.

-MAINTENANCE OF INTERNATIONAL DATA TRANSMISSION SYSTEMS OPERATING IN THE RANGE 2.4 TO 9.6 kbit/s
+MAINTENANCE OF INTERNATIONAL DATA TRANSMISSION SYSTEMS OPERATING IN THE RANGE 2.4 TO 14.4 kbit/s

-- 1.1 This Recommendation deals with maintenance procedures applicable to international data systems in the range 2.4 to 9.6 kbit/s. - 1.2 The constituent parts of the data system is shown in Figures 1/M.1300 and 2/M.1300. - 1.3 In some instances it may be necessary to provide modems at a centre, for testing purposes only, to achieve adequate performance in fault localization.
+1.1 This Recommendation deals with maintenance procedures applicable to international data systems in the range 2.4 to 14.4 kbit/s.

+1.2 The constituent parts of the data system are shown in Figures 1/M.1300 and 2/M.1300.

+1.3 In some instances it may be necessary to provide modems at a centre, for testing purposes only, to achieve adequate performance in fault localization.